Last updated on 1 October 2021

-You can read the latest update on how our University will operate as we move out of government restrictions on 19 July 2021 on StaffNet.
+You can read the latest update on how our University will operate from 1 September on StaffNet.

 If you have any questions about whether you should be returning to work on campus or not please speak with your line manager.

-If you are working on campus you should carry out a COVID-19 test at least twice a week and you can find our more about testing and vaccinations on StaffNet.
+If you are working on campus you should carry out a COVID-19 test at least twice a week and you can find out more about testing and vaccinations on StaffNet.

 For pensions advice or questions: Contact firstname.lastname@example.org.